masdeseiscaracteres/ugarit/data_science/metrics.md

     - Normalized DPM (Normalized DPM)
 - ROC AUC
   - Layman's definition: probability that a randomly chosen positive case will receive a higher score than a randomly chosen negative case
-  - To-Do: Check if it is also referred to as [Swets's measure A](https://apps.dtic.mil/dtic/tr/fulltext/u2/656340.pdf)
+  - To-Do: Check if it is also referred to as [Swets' measure A][swets-open]
 - Rank biserial correlation coefficient
   - Layman's definition: proportion of pairs favorable to the hypothesis (f) minus its complement (i.e.: the proportion that is unfavorable (u)): r = f - u
   - It can be expressed in terms of the ROC AUC